shinefield/mangoszero/src/tools/mmap-generator/README.md

 mmap generator
 ==============
-The *movement map generator* will extract pathfinding information from the game client in order to enable the *mangos-zero server* to let creatures walk on the terrain as naturally as possible.
+The *movement map generator* will extract path finding information from the game client in order to enable the *mangos-zero server* to let creatures walk on the terrain as naturally as possible.